H-DNA/MPiSC/report/chapters/introduction/index.typ

 The HCL framework @hcl provides a distributed data structure library built on RPC over RDMA technology.
 While functional, this approach demands specialized hardware capabilities from contemporary network interface cards, limiting its portability @bclx.
 BCL Core @bcl presents a highly portable solution capable of interfacing with multiple distributed programming backends including MPI, SHMEM, and GASNet-EX.
 However, BCL Core's architecture incorporates 128-bit pointers, creating the same RDMA hardware compatibility issues as @atomic-objects.
 For our research, we have selected BCL CoreX @bclx and adopted its design philosophy to adapt existing shared-memory MPSC queues for distributed computing environments.
 BCL CoreX @bclx extends the original BCL @bcl framework with enhanced features that simplify the development of non-blocking distributed data structures.
 A key innovation in their approach is the implementation of 64-bit pointers, which are compatible with virtually all large-scale computing clusters and supported by most RDMA hardware configurations.
 To address ABA problems without relying on specialized instructions like DCAS, they have developed a distributed hazard pointer mechanism.
 This generic solution provides sufficient portability and flexibility to accommodate the adaptation of most existing non-blocking shared-memory data structures to distributed environments.

 In summary, we focus on the design of efficient non-blocking distributed MPSC queues using the BCL CoreX library as the main implementation framework.
-The next few sections will list the objectives in more details (@objective, @scope), sum them up in a research question (@research-question) and in an overview picture of the thesis (@overview).
+The next few sections will list the objectives in more details and sum them up in a research question.

 == Objective <objective>